 The MCC-1000MD can capture Full HD images with 1,080 effective scanning lines even in progressive format, allowing you to see details and movement in videos with greater clarity than in interlaced format.

-Video outputs from two MCC-1000MD units can be synchronized, allowing the capture of 3D high definition video images.
-These can be displayed on 3D surgical monitors such as Sony’s LMD-X310MT and LMD-X550MT, or stored for subsequent playback using the HVO-3300MT 3D medical recorder.
+Simultaneous video outputs from two MCC-1000MD units can be synchronised, allowing capture of HD 3D stereoscopic video images.
+These 3D images can be displayed on Sony’s 4K 3D surgical monitors such as the LMD-X310MT and LMD-X550MT, and can be recorded by our HVO-3300MT 3D medical recorder.

 A high sensitivity of F20 means the MCC-1000MD can capture remarkably clear video and still images even in near darkness – specifically for procedures involving areas of the anatomy that are difficult to illuminate during a particularly intricate microsurgery.
 This level of sensitivity allows the camera to capture more natural colours and suppress noise caused by higher gain.
 Ideal for ophthalmic posterior surgical procedures that involve the retina and optic nerve areas.
 The camera can also capture and reproduce very brightly-lit areas at standard exposure level.

 The MCC-1000MD is designed for modern clinical environments.
 The Picture Profile function offers a wide range of pre-set image controls.
 The OR staff can simply select one of the six picture profiles which match various shooting conditions in Ophthalmic surgery.

 The MCC-1000MD also features other image-adjusting features such as Auto Exposure, Knee, Digital Zoom, Picture Profile, Picture Flip, and GenLock.
 The Picture Flip function can turn the camera picture horizontally, vertically, or both horizontally and vertically according to the microscope.